Static vs Dynamic site: What to choose

 4. For websites that demand advanced interaction and user engagement, such as user accounts, personalized recommendations, or real-time messaging.

-What are the differences between a static web and dynamic web?
+What are the core differences between a static website and dynamic website?

 Feature Static web Dynamic web